Why MCT Oil is a Great Carrier for CBD

 CBD and MCT Oil

-Here’s how that works: When you take any supplement orally in any form – as a capsule, tincture or mixed in with food – its active ingredient makes its way through the stomach and intestine and finally reaches the liver before it enters the bloodstream.
+Here’s how that works: When you take a vitamin orally in any form - as a capsule, tincture or mixed in with food - its active ingredient makes its way through the stomach and intestine and finally reaches the liver before it enters the bloodstream.
 At every step of this process, some amount of the compound gets lost in the process.
 Essentially, less CBD reaches your bloodstream.

 But when CBD is emulsified in MCT Oil, it moves through the digestive system much faster, since MCTs don’t need bile salts to be digested.
 They reach the liver quickly and can metabolize almost immediately since the body treats them like carbohydrates and not fats.
 This increases the amount of CBD that reaches the bloodstream, as opposed to any other oil that would take longer to break down.
 To further increase the bioavailability, a nano-emulsification process can be used to make each molecule of CBD around 25 nanometers in size.
 The smaller the molecule, the easier it is for it to enter the bloodstream.